pingcap/tidb-operator/deploy/gcp/README.md

 terraform apply
 ```

-When you run `terraform apply`, you may be asked to set three environment variables for the terraform script to run if you don't export them in advance.
+When you run `terraform apply`, you may be asked to set three environment variables for the script to run if you don't export them in advance.
 See [Configure Terraform](#configure-terraform) for details.

 ## Access the database